 Battle of the Love Poems, part 2: Poem Number 41

 In our last episode, we talked about a famous poetry contest in 960 which pitted two excellent poems against one another.
-Poem 40 by Taira no Kanemori was judged the winner, but this poem on the same theme was the loser though only just barely:
+For fans of the anime Chihayafuru, this contest is also mentioned in season one episode 23.
+Poem 40 by Taira no Kanemori was judged the winner, and this poem was the loser, though only just barely:

 JapaneseRomanizationTranslation